BleuLlama/AmigaInputToUSB/README.md

 # Current Status Notes

+### 2015/07/20

+My Atari ST mouse has arrived in the mail today!
+I have tweaked the code, cleaned it up a little, and confirmed that it works with this mouse.
+Images have been added to the project to show the Leonardo hookup diagram, as well as diagrams for converting between Amiga and Atari mice.

+### 2015/07/15

-(2015/07/15) The initial version is done, minus keyboard support.
+The initial version is done, minus keyboard support.
 I've been having power problems getting the Amiga keyboards to be powerable off of the Arduino/USB power.

 I need to make a small 8 pin adapter to "inject" power into the cord for the keyboards.
 Then I need to figure out how to properly